OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/kubernetes/kubernetes-api/index.md

 ## Discovering Kubernetes targets

-Octopus can discover Kubernetes targets in _Azure Kubernetes Service_ (AKS) or _Amazon Elastic Container Service for Kubernetes_ (EKS) as part of your deployment using tags on your AKS or EKS resource.
+Octopus can discover Kubernetes API targets in _Azure Kubernetes Service_ (AKS) or _Amazon Elastic Container Service for Kubernetes_ (EKS) as part of your deployment using tags on your AKS or EKS resource.

 :::div{.hint}
 From **Octopus 2022.3**, you can configure the well-known variables used to discover Kubernetes targets when editing your deployment process in the Web Portal.
 See [cloud target discovery](/docs/infrastructure/deployment-targets/cloud-target-discovery) for more information.